-The currently available tools are generally restricted to determining energy and carbon footprints without the integration of specific comfort criteria and analysis of the implications of the life cycle of the materials used with associated costs.
-These additional factors are scarcely considered and even when they are, they are measured individually rather than being integrated on a common consolidated platform, more in the sense of a post-processing workflow.
-Thermal comfort models of Fanger [74], Jones [75], Wissler [76], Clo-Man [77], Tranmod [78], and Gagge [79] are used to analyze the users' adaptive behavior.
+The currently available tools are generally restricted to determining energy and carbon footprints without integrating specific comfort criteria and analysing the implications of the life cycle of the materials used with associated costs.
+These additional factors are scarcely considered.
+They are measured individually rather than integrated on a common consolidated platform, more in a postprocessing workflow, even when they are.
+Thermal comfort models of Fanger [74], Jones [75], Wissler [76], Clo-Man [77], Tranmod [78], and Gagge [79] are used to analyse the users' adaptive behaviour.
 Moreover, the simulation models of Reinhart [80], Bourgeois et al. [81], Rijal et al. [82], including DOE-2 (Department of Energy-2), BLAST (Building Loads Analysis and System Thermodynamics), eQUEST (QUick Energy Simulation Tool), ESP-r (Environmental Systems Performance, Research version), EnergyPlus, TRNSYS (Transient System simulation program), BESA (Building Energy System Analysis) are used to assess the energy performance [83].
-This set of standards and methodologies provide a comprehensive framework for the energy assessment of buildings.
+This set of standards and methodologies provides a comprehensive framework for the energy assessment of buildings.
 However, it is a fact that in EPC calculations, important aspects of these calculation tools are neglected.
-Despite much-dedicated efforts, a precise and proficient assessment model of user satisfaction with adaptive behaviors is far from being achieved [84].
-D^2EPC aspires to integrate significant elements of these tools into the real-time EPC calculation procedure and take into account environmental and human-centric factors that have an impact on a building's energy performance.
-These actions will be achieved by utilizing real-time energy data and ambient information in order to infer the impact of resident actions and comfort preferences on the building equipment and, as a result, to understand the boundary conditions under which humans will act in order to restore comfortable ambient conditions - including but not limited to thermal comfort, visual comfort, occupants activity profiling, indoor air quality.
+Despite much-dedicated efforts, a precise and proficient assessment model of user satisfaction with adaptive behaviours is far from being achieved [84].
+D^2EPC aspires to integrate significant elements of these tools into the realtime EPC calculation procedure and take into account environmental and human-centric factors that have an impact on a building's energy performance.
+These actions will be achieved by utilizing realtime energy data and ambient information in order to infer the impact of resident actions and comfort preferences on the building equipment and, as a result, to understand the boundary conditions under which humans will act in order to restore comfortable ambient conditions - including but not limited to thermal comfort, visual comfort, occupants activity profiling, indoor air quality.

-Energy-related financial indicators are not found to be included in current EPCs schemes and procedures in any EU Member State.
+- Energy-related financial indicators are not found to be included in current EPCs schemes and procedures in any EU Member State. - In several countries, the energy cost and the carbon dioxide emissions per m are included in the EPC procedures. - Environmental/LCA-related financial indicators are not taken into consideration for the EPC issuance.

-- In several countries, the energy cost and the carbon dioxide emissions per m2 are included in the EPC procedures. - Environmental/LCA related financial indicators are not taken into consideration for the EPC issuance. - Environmental indicators, which are present in energy certificates today, are usually linked to carbon dioxide emissions. - The comfort factor is combined in assessment systems, but it is not calculated in the analysis. - It is not yet been included any comfort assessment or the employment of sustainable materials with low environmental impact from a life-cycle perspective as a part of a country's EPC calculation method. - Indoor environmental quality indicators are not covered in current EPC regimes and are not included in the calculation procedure for certification of EU countries.
+- Environmental indicators, which are present in energy certificates today, are usually linked to carbon dioxide emissions. - The comfort factor is combined in assessment systems, but it is not calculated in the analysis. - It is not yet been included any comfort assessment or the employment of sustainable materials with low environmental impact from a life-cycle perspective as a part of a country's EPC calculation method. - Indoor environmental quality indicators are not covered in current EPC regimes and are not included in the calculation procedure for certification of EU countries.

-3.4 Qualified experts competence and skills
+3.4 Qualified experts' competence and skills